junxit/us-congress-bills-116/metadata.md

 - 2019-05-09 — Introduced in Senate
 - 2019-05-09 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2020-12-16 — Amendment SA 2710 agreed to in Senate by Unanimous Consent.
+- 2020-12-16 — Amendment SA 2710 proposed by Senator Moran for Senator Braun. (consideration: CR S7557; text: CR S7554-7555) In the nature of a substitute.
+- 2020-12-16 — Measure laid before Senate by unanimous consent. (consideration: CR S7557-7558)
+- 2020-12-16 — Passed Senate with an amendment by Voice Vote. (text: CR S7557-7558)
+- 2020-12-16 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(text: CR S7557-7558)
+- 2020-12-16 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.
+- 2020-12-16 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.
+- 2020-12-16 — Senate amendment agreed to: Amendment SA 2710 agreed to in Senate by Unanimous Consent.
+- 2020-12-16 — Senate amendment proposed (on the floor): Amendment SA 2710 proposed by Senator Moran for Senator Braun.
+- 2020-12-16 — Senate amendment submitted